Squirrels belong to the family Sciuridae, made up of small or medium-sized rodents.

 Also, inspect the attic for squirrel nests and check the foundation and exterior for holes.

-In addition, cover the chimneys with chimney caps and keep all exterior doors closed when not in use.
+In addition, the chimneys should be covered with chimney caps, and all exterior doors should be closed when not in use.

 You can use metal flashing as a sealant here.
-This is because the animals cannot chew through the metal to get back in.
+The animals cannot chew through the metal to get back in.

-With all these in place, you won’t have to deal with squirrel menace in your home.
+With all these, you won’t have to deal with squirrel menace in your home.